colab-coop/coopernetes/README.md

 ## Working with the cluster:
 - *log-aggregator (if installed)*: `kubectl port-forward deployment/efk-kibana 5601 -n system-logging`
 - *grafana*: `kubectl port-forward -n system-monitoring prometheus-operator-grafana-RANDOM-ID 3000:3000`

+## Long term architecture goals
+`helmfile` is great for managing infrastructure installed on a case by case basis, but in order to package up coopernetes so that it's easier to use we will eventually want to create a master helm chart with all the basic installation and configuration options, similar to how https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack installs a bunhc of different srevices using a mix of custom manifests and subcharts.

+The benefits of this approach are that we replace the entire helmfile with a single configurable master chart, that installs the appropriate backup services, metrics, ingress, etc. The current repo is somewhat brittle, and not easy to share widely with many organizations.
+However, part of the reason for that brittleness is that terraform and helmfile are tighly integrated, allowing us to configure both AWS and kubernetes with the same repo.
+To maintain the same level of interoperability, we would likely want to create a coopernetes terraform module that installs all the AWS specific resources we need for the master chart.
+Then, any new team that wanted to deploy coopernetes could do so with a terraform module and this master chart.